 Opendesk is an open-source furniture brand.
 Users can download open furniture freely, make and buy workspace furniture.
-That's really new and smart idea!
-So, I asked a couple of questions to Joni Steiner co-founder of Opendesk about this smart project.
+That’s really new and smart idea!
+So, we asked a couple of questions to Joni Steiner co-founder of Opendesk about this smart project.
 Here it is!

 As far as I know you are an architect.
 Please tell us what you are doing as an architect…

 I studied architecture at the University of Bath for my BA and then the Royal College of Art, London, for MA.
 The formative years in Bath were really important – I met & studied with a group of like-minded folks and a group of us who went on to form an experimental architecture & design studio, called 00 (project00.net).
 One of this group is my co-founder at Opendesk, Nick Ierodiaconou.
 We’ve known and worked together since those days back in Bath.

 00 was founded as a ‘collaborative studio of architects, strategic designers, programmers, social scientists, economists and urban designers practicing design beyond its traditional borders.’
 The initial group included not just architects but a sociologist and urban geographer – and more recently a web coder and economist have joined.

 Opendesk has grown out of 00, which we’ve always considered as an ‘experimental incubator for ideas’.
 Like WikiHouse – which is a sister open source project – Opendesk’s evolution from a tiny commission to digital startup is true to the way we’ve always wanted 00 to operate – a platform for ideas and projects supported by a group of like-minded individuals.

 Opendesk is a furniture company with a new operating model, and in this it shares something with everything Project00 is doing – rethinking operating systems, and for any given project, using design challenges as opportunities to try and maximise social impact.